 A daily grind is the secret to Archer-Daniels-Midland's (ADM) success.
-One of the world's largest processors of agricultural commodities, the company converts corn, oilseeds, wheat, and cocoa into products for food, animal feed, industrial, and energy uses at some 270 processing plants worldwide.
+One of the world's largest processors of agricultural commodities, the company converts corn, oilseeds, and wheat cocoa into products for food, animal feed, industrial, and energy uses at some 270 processing plants worldwide.
 The company is also a leading manufacturer of protein meal, vegetable oil, corn sweeteners, flour, biodiesel, ethanol, and other value-added food and feed ingredients.
 ADM operates an extensive US grain elevator and global transportation network that buys, stores, transports, and resells feed commodities for the ag processing industry, connecting crops with markets on six continents.

 ADM's businesses -- agricultural services (the largest, accounting for about 45% of sales), oilseeds processing (about 40%), and corn processing (about 15%) -- can be best understood in the light of changing agricultural commodity prices.
 Commodity prices impact sales and the cost of products sold.
 And, in ADM's corn and other food and feed processing operations, commodity prices raise (or lower) the cost of raw materials.
 Energy prices, weather events, crop health, as well as government programs and shifts in population, can also influence ADM's performance.